Many brands consider user generated content (UGC) to be their primary sources of ammo for building an online reputation.

 Ever wonder why your friends are randomly tagging you on various brand posts?
 It’s usually because the company is running a contest and users must tag a friend for entry.

 This is a good way to get the word out about freebies, but it doesn’t prompt users to post their own content.
 Instead, ask them to post something to their page that relates to your contest.

 It has to be alluring enough someone would actually want to share it with their friends.
 For example, you can’t just say ‘Post 5 reasons you love XYZ retailer’.
 You need a more creative angle.

 If you’re a restaurant, you can ask people to post about their favorite dish (because we all know the food is insta-worthy).
 If you’re a bank, you can ask people to post images of where they’d go if they won the lottery.
-This lanyard company could ask people to post images of themselves at conferences and then share on their homepage.

 Make sure you have a clear objective, and that your rules are clearly laid out.
 Remember your contest should be mobile-friendly, as most image sharing is through phones.

 Social media is the perfect means to build engagement amongst your target audience.
 Make sure you’re interacting with users in an appropriate manner.
 Don’t spam them, and make sure your own content is more informational and interesting than promotional.